 No matter where your hit and run pedestrian accident happened and the circumstances surrounding the accident, it is illegal to leave the scene and the driver could face penalties.
 If you are a victim of one of these drivers, speak with an attorney.

 Seeking Help from a Peachtree City Personal Injury Law Firm

 The Georgia Department of Transportation has indicated that the number of fatal pedestrian accidents in the state is expected to go beyond last year’s number of 124.
 As of the end of summer, there had already been 82 pedestrian deaths.

-Contact the Law Offices of Shane Smith at (770) 487-8999.
+Contact Shane Smith Law at (770) 487-8999.
 We will evaluate your case to determine fault and if there are legal options available to recover damages if you were a pedestrian victim of a hit and run driver.